os-guy-original/my_galaxy_a26_journey/README.md

 >
 > If you found one, please open up a PR or report it here as an issue.

+> [!IMPORTANT]
+> Any of the Android 16 QPR1 and QPR2 GSIs are working.
+> I tried installing one with OneUI 8 firmware but still no luck.
+> If you figured it out, please create an issue about it, I will pin it here.

 ## Custom ROM Availibility - For Those Who Hates Sticking To Stock OS Like Me
 **STATUS**: GSI Compatible, no Custom ROM available.